hoshikawa2/cluster-oic/index.md

 Oracle Integration is an enterprise connectivity and automation platform for quickly modernizing applications, business processes, APIs, and data.
 Developers and business IT teams can connect any SaaS and on-premises applications six times faster with a visual development experience, embedded best practices, and prebuilt integrations for Salesforce, Snowflake, Workday, and more.

 OIC has a limit of 60K messages per hour per instance.
-You can define the maximum of 12 packages when creating a instance.
+You can define the maximum of 12 packages when creating an instance.
 So how to scale this limitation?

 In this article, you can see how to distribute the requests through a load-balancer with a cluster of OICs (up to 16 instances).